 The Section currently has more than 40 substantive law committees, and, if you practice outside of the United States, over 65 chapters internationally.
-There are committees on areas of interest such as: International Cybersecurity, Human Rights, Trade, Banking, Corporate Counsel, Arbitration, Litigation and Tax.
-There are chapters in locations such as London, Colombia, Beijing, Sao Paolo, and Singapore, with members in nearly every jurisdiction around the world.
-So, whatever your interest or location, the International Section has something for everyone, everywhere.
+There are committees on areas of interest such as: International Cybersecurity and Data Privacy, Human Rights, Trade, Financial Services, Immigration, Corporate Counsel, Arbitration, Litigation and Tax.
+There are chapters in locations throughout Europe, North and South America, Asia, and Oceania, with members in nearly every jurisdiction around the world.
+Whatever your interest or location, the International Section has something for everyone, everywhere.

-We welcome you to attend any number of our committee programs and to join our Section, including any of the committees that reflect your areas of interest and practice.
-As a member, you will be provided with opportunities to participate as an organizer, speaker or attendee at our programs and networking events and to contribute your views on the Section’s discussion forums, all providing additional networking and exposure for you and your practice.
+We invite you to join our Section and any number of our committees that reflect your areas of practice or interest, as well as to attend our programs.
+As a Section member, you will be provided with opportunities to participate as an organizer, speaker or attendee at our events and to contribute your views on the Section’s discussion forums, all providing additional networking and exposure for you and your practice.

 - The International Law Practicum, which features peer-written, substantive articles relating to the practical needs of attorneys in an international setting, emphasizing clinical matters and exploring the application of international law for the generalist.

 The International Section aims to fulfill the professional needs of those interested in and practicing public or private international law while maintaining a network of attorneys that collaborate regularly and have fun doing so.
-We hope to see you at one of our events and to welcome you as a member.
+We hope to welcome you as a member and to greet you in person at one of our events just as soon as the global health crisis subsides.

 With warm regards,